Frazz by Jef Mallett for January 06, 2012

 • Reply

-robert423elliott about 1 year ago
+robert423elliott over 1 year ago

 When you hear someone say that they are going to try and quit smoking, put your money on their failure.
 If they said, “I’ve decided to quit smoking”, good for them.
 They’ve decided.
 “I’m trying or I’m going to try” indicates the lack of a decision.
 When you decide to quit, done deal.
 Decision made.
 Of course failure can creep in on occasion, but “I’m going to try” is rife with guaranteed failure.
 Make a decision and stick to it.
 I did.